Identifying, authenticating and authorizing users is a common part of

 information there to confirm the identity of the user.
 HTTP Basic

-should return an array of user information on success, and false on
+method should return an array of user information on success or

 public function getUser($request) {